matthewearl/matthewearl.github.io/_posts/2021-06-16-quake-blender.md

 chunk of Quake's client into Python, replacing the rendering portion with code that duplicates the game's state into Blender.
-This took a long time, so perhaps it would have been more efficient to re-use some of Quake's code and hook my Blender code in at a lower level?
+This took a long time, so perhaps it would have been more efficient to re-use some of Quake's code and introduce my code in at a lower level.
 On the other hand, I have built up a library of code for interfacing with several of Quake's file formats, and some supporting code (eg. a simplex solver).
 These might be useful for other projects within the Quake community.

 Speaking of other uses, the scene produced by Blender could be used for player analysis.
 Speedruns of the game are often won or lost by small fractions of a